Vin88/angular-webpack-seed/README.md

-# AngularJS ES6 Starter Kit
+# AngularJS 1.6 with webpack

 This repo contains `webpack`, `AngularJS`, `ES6` and `Bootstrap 3`starter kit.